rarar89/apimimic-cli/README.md

 1. The tool starts an HTTP server on the specified address
 2. For each incoming request:
-   - Forwards the request to the API Mimic service
+   - Forwards the request to the Apimimic service
-   - If proxy mode is enabled and the API Mimic response indicates proxying:
+   - If proxy mode is enabled and the Apimimic response indicates proxying:
      - Forwards the original request to the specified backend
-   - Otherwise, returns the response from API Mimic
+   - Otherwise, returns the response from Apimimic

 ## Error Handling

 The tool includes comprehensive error handling for:
 - Missing authentication token
-- Failed connections to API Mimic service
+- Failed connections to Apimimic service
 - Failed connections to local backend
 - Invalid configuration
 - Request/response processing errors